astroveny/aws-bootcamp-cruddur-2023/journal/week8.md

 `cdk bootstrap "aws://$AWS_ACCOUNT_ID/$AWS_DEFAULT_REGION"`
 - This will create a CloudFormation stack "CDKToolkit"

-### CDK Build and Deploy v1
+### CDK Build and Deploy
 [Back to Top](#Week-8)

+>> **NOTE:** _DO NOT RUN THE FOLLOWING YET!_

-- Run the following to build the stack based on the stack file we updated previously
+- Use the following to build the stack based on the stack file we updated previously
 ` npm run build`
-- Run the follwoing to synthesize the CloudFormation stack
+- Use the follwoing to synthesize the CloudFormation stack
 `cdk synth`
-- Deploy the stack by running the following
+- Deploy the stack by using the following
 ` cdk deploy`

 ### Load The Env Vars